A revealing comparison of WW1 POWs of Germany and WW2 POWs of Japan.

 The same odour of disgrace was very evident at the Fall of Singapore.

 Remember many senior officers were WWI experienced veterans (history now says they were probably too old to participate in Singapore).
 Surrender to the enemy was unheard of and these same officers had difficulty adapting to life as a WW2 POW of Japan.
-We now know these same officers sometimes failed to look after and/or lead their own men after the Fall of Singapore, in particular once the men left Singapore on work parties and the horrendous years of captivity which followed.
+We now know these same officers sometimes failed to look after and/or lead their own men after the Fall of Singapore, in particular once the men left Singapore on work parties and during the horrendous years of captivity which followed.

 Westward recorded his NOK a friend called William Bruce.
 The AWM file includes correspondence between Bruce and officials re Westwood.